Single-gender world: In literature

-The anime and manga series Saber Marionette features a planet in the 22nd century colonized by humans from Earth whose only survivors of the travel were males.
+The manga and anime series Saber Marionette (1995) features a planet in the 22nd century colonized by humans from Earth whose only survivors of the travel were men.
 Called Terra 2, for three centuries the new world was inhabited solely by men who reproduced through cloning technology until they were able to create female androids name marionettes, creations that, while they serve their purpose, operate without sapience, emotion, or free will.